Stochastic Online Fisher Markets: Static Pricing Limits and Adaptive Enhancements: Model and Problem Formulation

-While the regret measure is defined with respect to the objective of the social optimization Problem~\eqref{eq:FisherSocOpt}-\eqref{eq:FisherSocOpt3}, we note that regret guarantees derived for Objective~\eqref{eq:FisherSocOpt} directly translate into corresponding guarantees for the Nash social welfare objective, defined as $NSW(\x_1, \ldots, \x_n) = \left( \prod_{t = 1}^n u_t(\x_t^*) \right)^{\frac{1}{n}}$.
+While the regret measure is defined with respect to the objective of Problem~\eqref{eq:FisherSocOpt}-\eqref{eq:FisherSocOpt3}, regret guarantees derived for Objective~\eqref{eq:FisherSocOpt} directly translate into corresponding guarantees for the Nash social welfare objective, defined as $NSW(\x_1, \ldots, \x_n) = \left( \prod_{t = 1}^n u_t(\x_t^*) \right)^{\frac{1}{n}}$ in the setting when all users have the same budgets.
 In particular, if the regret of an algorithm $\ppi$ is $o(n)$, then the ratio of the Nash social welfare objective of the algorithm $\ppi$ approaches that of the optimal offline oracle as $n$ becomes large, i.e., if $U_n^* - U_n(\ppi) \leq o(n)$ for some algorithm $\ppi$, then $\frac{NSW(\x_1^*, \ldots, \x_n^*)}{NSW(\x_1, \ldots, \x_n)} \rightarrow 1$ as $n \rightarrow \infty$.
-We present a detailed discussion of this fundamental connection between the above-defined regret measure, which applies to Objective~\eqref{eq:FisherSocOpt}, and the ratio between the Nash social welfare objective of the optimal offline oracle and that corresponding to an online algorithm in Appendix~\ref{apdx:regretNSWConnection}.
+We present a detailed discussion of this connection between the above-defined regret metric, which applies to Objective~\eqref{eq:FisherSocOpt}, and the ratio between the Nash social welfare objective of the optimal offline oracle and that of an online algorithm in Appendix~\ref{apdx:regretNSWConnection}.